 In 1987, Horn co-founded Castle Rock Entertainment, where as Chairman he oversaw a diverse collection of popular, acclaimed film and TV properties including “A Few Good Men,” “The Shawshank Redemption,” “The Green Mile,” “When Harry Met Sally,” “City Slickers,” “In the Line of Fire,” and “Seinfeld,” the most successful show in television history.
 Horn previously served as President and COO of Twentieth Century Fox Film Corporation and as Chairman and CEO of Embassy Communications.

-Horn is a vice chairman of the Natural Resources Defense Council, taking on the role of chair on January 1, 2018.
-He is a member of the Academy of Motion Picture Arts and Sciences, the Academy of Television Arts and Sciences, and the Museum of Broadcasting, and he serves on the American Film Institute Board of Directors and the Harvard Business School Board of Dean’s Advisors.
-He is the recipient of the Will Rogers Motion Picture Pioneers Foundation’s 2004 Pioneer of the Year Award, Harvard Business School’s 2007 Leadership Award, and the Producers Guild of America’s 2008 Milestone Award and the Geffen Playhouse’s 2014 Distinction in Service Award.
+A passionate environmental advocate, Horn is chair of the Natural Resources Defense Council.
+He is a member of the Academy of Motion Picture Arts and Sciences, the Academy of Television Arts and Sciences, and he serves on the American Film Institute Board of Directors and the Harvard Business School Board of Dean’s Advisors.
+He is the recipient of the Will Rogers Motion Picture Pioneers Foundation’s 2004 Pioneer of the Year Award, Harvard Business School’s 2007 Leadership Award and 2016 Alumni Achievement Award, the Producers Guild of America’s 2008 Milestone Award and the Geffen Playhouse’s 2014 Distinction in Service Award.

 Horn earned his MBA from Harvard Business School and served as a captain in the U.S. Air Force.
 In 2010, he received an honorary Doctor of Fine Arts degree from New York’s Union College, his alma mater.